-A lot more parents are thinking of homeschooling during the public school closures.
-Here's the inside scoop about homeschooling from a mom who has taught her children at home for ten years.
-I share what a typical homeschool day is like and the pros and cons of homeschooling.
-This will help you understand if homeschooling is a good option for your family.
+Here's the inside scoop on homeschooling from the perspective of a mom who taught her kids at home for ten years.
+I share what a typical school day is like and explain the pros and cons of homeschooling.
+So you can make a better informed decision if homeschool is a good option for your family.

 Today, my good friend summed homeschooling up in one easy statement: